 Doing this over a zoom, math or memory trace rescales the same trace, rather than creating a new zoom.
-To zoom these types of traces, go to Math > Zoom Setup and choose it as the Source of Z5 through Z8, or use the Zoom action button at the bottom of the trace setup dialog.
+To zoom these types of traces, go to Math > Zoom Setup and choose it as the Source of Zn, or use the Zoom action button at the bottom of the trace setup dialog.